A dish with pizza pockets and sauce on the side.

 Frybread Pepperoni Pizza Pockets

-Indigenous chef Billy Alexander uses a frybread method to makes his pizza pockets.
+Indigenous chef Billy Alexander uses a frybread method to make his pizza pockets.

 Billy Alexander may be an internationally-renowned Indigenous chef and culinary tourism ambassador, but he’s also a dad who likes to makes pizza pockets for his family.
 But his aren’t just regular pizza pockets – they’re made with an Indigenous twist.
 “I try to fold some of our Indigenous roots into whatever we make at home,” he shares in Joanna Fox’s new cookbook Little Critics: What Canadian Chefs Cook for Kids (and Kids Will Actually Eat).
 Replacing pizza dough with frybread, a native North American fried dough bread, does just that while preserving all the great guilty-pleasure flavours of a good pizza pocket.